-These problems motivated \cite{ARI} to propose All-Resolution Inference (ARI), a method to compute the lower confidence bound for the true discovery proportion (TDP) simultaneously for all possible sets, e.g., all clusters of voxels.
+These problems motivated \cite{ARI} to propose All-Resolution Inference (ARI), a method to compute the lower confidence bound for the true number of active voxels within a cluster (true discovery proportion (TDP)), simultaneously for all possible sets, e.g., all clusters of voxels.
 Simultaneous control permits users to drill down within clusters while maintaining error guarantees, thus resolving the spatial specificity paradox.
-ARI is based on the approach proposed by \cite{cherry} using closed testing \citep{Marcus} with local Simes test \citep{Simes} to control the familywise error rate (FWER).
-The closed testing method has an exponential computational load in general; nevertheless, for this specific case \cite{Meijer}, and \cite{Meijer2} proposed a fast and exact linear time short-cut.
+ARI is based on the approach proposed by \cite{cherry} using closed testing \citep{Marcus} with local Simes test \citep{Simes} to control the family-wise error rate (FWER).
+The closed testing method has an exponential computational load in general; nevertheless, for this specific case, \cite{Meijer} and \cite{Meijer2} proposed a fast and exact linear time short-cut.
 ARI relies on the Simes inequality, assuming positive regression dependency on subsets (PRDS) \citep{Sarkar}.
-While the Simes inequality can be assumed to be valid for fMRI data \citep{NicholsRev}, it can be conservative under strong positive dependence.
-This makes the method inefficient in the neuroimaging data framework since brain measurements have strong spatial dependence due to both physics and physiology.
+While the Simes inequality can be assumed to be valid for fMRI data \citep{NicholsRev} it can be conservative under strong positive dependence.
+This makes the method inefficient in the neuroimaging data framework, since brain measurements have strong spatial dependence due to both physics and physiology.

 Permutation tests assume only exchangeability under the null hypothesis \citep{Pesarin} and can handle data having any correlation structure, adapting to that correlation structure both to keep type I error control and to gain power. \cite{Jesse} proposed a permutation-based method, related to ARI, that adapts the procedure to the correlation structure of the $p$-values.
-However, this method finds TDP only for sets consisting of the smallest $k$ p-values, simultaneously over $k$, and can therefore not handle spatially defined clusters.
-Also, the method allows much freedom in the choice of the shape of its rejection curve, and the optimal choice for fMRI data is not clear.
+However, this method finds TDP only for sets consisting of the smallest $k$ $p$-values, simultaneously over $k$, and can therefore not handle spatially defined clusters.
+Moreover, the method allows much freedom in the choice of the shape of its rejection curve, and the optimal choice for fMRI data is not clear.